 I am a highly trained professional who is committed to using training and behavior intervention methods that are safe, humane, efficient, and effective.
 I will help you attain your training goals without the use of force, pain, or fear.
 I want to you to enjoy the peace of mind of knowing that you are working with a qualified specialist dedicated to connecting the dots between your training goals and training results.

 I offer a full range of in-home dog training and behavior intervention services.
 All services start with a 90-minute initial in-home consultation.
 I will meet meet with you, your family, and your dog, listen to your concerns, assess the function of your dog’s behavior, and offer recommendations for training, management, and exercise/enrichment.
 From there, I offer two paths for training – a Coaching Path where you learn to train your dog through weekly in-home sessions with me and a Day Training Path where I train your dog for you three days per week and then transfer the new behaviors to you at the end of the week.
 Day training is a nice option for busy clients with full plates because I’ll do the heavy lifting and then transfer your dog’s newly learned skills to you.

 I have a particular passion for working with fear and reactivity and aggression towards humans, including food aggression, aggression during body handling, and aggression towards strangers.
 Additionally, I have the specialized training and experience needed to help dogs overcome separation anxiety, a heartbreaking and debilitating disorder.

 My dog is aggressive on leash.
 Help!

 My dog is not comfortable walking in crowded locations.
-Do you recommend a place in the Newtown Square or Delaware County areas?
+Are there any parks or trails in Newtown Square or Delaware County that you can recommend?